chronie-shizutoki/brower-font-family-change/README.md

 ## Usage

 1. After installing the extension, an icon will appear in the browser toolbar
-2. Visit any web page, and the font will be automatically forced to LXGWWenKaiGB-Regular
+2. Visit any web page, and the font will be automatically forced to the custom font
 3. Click the extension icon to open the control panel
 4. You can enable or disable the font forcing function in the control panel